 At the end of the school year in early December, 2003 Gerry is posted to the 3rd Royal Armoured Guards, the Brown Raptors, as a corporal in charge of a squad and a tank commander.
 He knows plenty of theory on how to use the tanks in the field, but he’s never been inside one before.
 He’s there on a three week temporary posting while the tank’s normal commander is on compassionate leave to look after his family while his wife has an urgent operation.
 Corporals with the relevant training aren’t readily available.
-Gerry is the only available option, so they approve the leave and send him along.
+Gerry is the only available option, so they approve the leave then send him along.

-Arriving on the base at 9:15 a.m., in a private car with driver, Gerry greets the regular tank commander when he’s about to leave the base.
+Arriving on the base at 9:15 a.m., in a private car with a driver, Gerry greets the regular tank commander when he’s about to leave the base.
 Gerry says, “Hi, Painter, how are you planning to travel?”

-"Passed my manhood tests some time back.
-Mother suggested I join the Guards and get out from under foot, so here I am.
-I don’t have a driver’s licence and can’t reach the pedals, anyway.
+“I passed my manhood tests some time back.
+Mother suggested I join the Guards to get out from under foot, so here I am.
+I don’t have a driver’s licence, and I can’t reach the pedals, anyway.
 Not tall enough to load the cannon or aim the machine-gun.
 So they sent me along to take over as the commander.
-I think they figure the worst I can do is direct the driver into a ditch and he’s smart enough to avoid it while making me look good.
+I think they figure the worst I can do is direct the driver into a ditch, and he’s smart enough to avoid it while making me look good.
 I’m the reason they can give you leave, because there’s no one else they’re prepared to trust your crew with.
 They don’t want them contaminating any regular tank commanders.”

-Laughing hard, Steve says, “Well, I know they can’t hurt you.
+While laughing hard Steve says, “Well, I know they can’t hurt you.
 Just don’t damage them too much while I’m gone.”
 Patting the tank, “And take good care of this hunk of metal.
 I’m kind of fond of it.”

-Smiling, he replies, “I’ll try, but I can’t promise anything.
+Gerry replies, “I’ll try, but I can’t promise anything.
 Give my best to Betty and the kids.
 Take my car and driver, because it’ll get you home much quicker than the public transport.
 And if you’re prepared to share the time at the wheel you needn’t stop for meals, either.”

 The tank crew of Baker Three Three (B Company, 3rd Platoon, 3rd Squad) are very wary of their new commander.
 They know he’s never been in a tank, never fired a tank cannon, and is so young.
 He’s also so small he needs a special cushion on the tank commander’s chair to look out.
 There’s some concern, despite the fact their regular commander likes him and thinks well of him.

-Picking up his duffel bag, Gerry says to one private, “Right, show me where to drop my kit and take me to the Company Commander’s Office.”
-The private addressed is about to blow him off - after all, he’s only a kid; but something in Gerry’s eyes makes him stop and think.
-Turning around, he leads the way.
+Picking up his duffel bag Gerry says to one private, “Right, show me where to drop my kit, and take me to the Company Commander’s Office.”
+The Private addressed is about to blow him off - after all, he’s only a kid; but something in Gerry’s eyes makes him stop and think.
+Turning around he leads the way.

-While they walk to their squad quarters, the private says, “Painter seems to think we should be careful of you, why?”
+While they walk to their squad quarters the Private says, “Painter seems to think we should be careful of you, why?”

-“Mother thinks I’m a lot tougher than father and some of my past commanders agree with her, they’d served with him.
+“Mother thinks I’m a lot tougher than father, and some of my past commanders agree with her, they’d served with him.
 He served with the Foresters and Rocks.
 Retired to get married.”
-The private still doesn’t see why this son of a retired Guard should be a worry.
-They drop Gerry’s gear off and head for the Commander’s Office.
+The Private still doesn’t see why this son of a retired Guard should be a worry.
+They drop Gerry’s gear off, and head for the Commander’s Office.

 Gerry replies, “Yes, Sir, it is.
 I passed the Tank Commanders exam with ninety-seven percent marks, but I’ve never been in a tank before.
-Not tall enough to do any of the other jobs so there wasn’t much point in putting me in one.
+Not tall enough to do any of the other jobs, so there wasn’t much point in putting me in one.
 Command thinks I can safely command a tank, and doubts I can do you any serious harm in three weeks.”

 Daniels smiles, “Well, they’re probably right about that.
-At least you know the theory of what to do and how to do it.
+At least you know the theory of what to do, and how to do it.
 We’ve exercises starting the day after tomorrow, we’ll see how you put it into practice.”

-Gerry nods his agreement, and says, “Sir, request permission to take my people out to the practice grounds after lunch and all day tomorrow so I can get a feel of what it’s like inside before the exercises.”
+Gerry nods his agreement, and says, “Sir, request permission to take my people out to the practice grounds after lunch, and all day tomorrow, so I can get a feel of what it’s like inside before the exercises.”

 “Approved, good thinking.
 Do you know why the regimental commander isn’t having kittens over getting a boy tank commander?”

 He responds, “I don’t know why, Sir.
 But I can take a good guess.
-I’ve met the colonel before, he knows my father, and he’s seen me in rifle and martial arts competitions.
+I’ve met the Colonel before, he knows my father, and he’s seen me in rifle and martial arts competitions.
 I’d say he thinks I can do the job.
 I’m sure if he’d the slightest feeling I couldn’t do the job he’d have screamed blue murder about it, Sir.”

-Daniels says, “Knowing that myself is one reason I haven’t screamed blue murder.
+Daniels says, “Knowing that, myself, is one reason I haven’t screamed blue murder.
 I still don’t know who you are, because they didn’t tell me that over the phone.
 They were very abrupt.”

 “Sorry, Sir, I thought they’d told you.
 Senior Corporal Gordon Mannheim reporting for duty, Sir.”

-All in the room are listening, especially the private who showed him the way.
+All in the room are listening, especially the Private who showed him the way.
 Now they all stare, the boy is a senior corporal.
 The field jacket he’s wearing doesn’t show rank.
 No field jacket does, for field security.